Reflection and photos by Sahibajot Kaur

 It’s not every day that something you work on as a student, is translated to brick and mortar – a brick and mortar with such weight that it is life changing for people in ways you can’t imagine.

 As I scroll through the latest construction report, I am reminded of walking on the empty earth where the half-built toilet-blocks now stand.
 And I am grateful for the process that allowed for it.
 Grateful to Healthabitat who, prescribe health to the architect as a core responsibility, and practice it too.
-As PP put would it, “Change comes slowly.
+As PP would put it, “Change comes slowly.
 The work must be built around people – those doing the work and those who we are working with.”
 Being a part of this work has definitely been a privilege.